-Ken and I have been blessed to shared our lives with a few dogs over the years which led to my infatuation with the complexities of training and the challenges it brings.
+Ken and I have been blessed to have shared our lives with a few dogs over the years which led to my infatuation with the complexities of training and the challenges it brings.

-First and foremost our dogs are part of our family, sharing our home, extended family events, vacations and even our wedding.
+First and foremost our dogs are part of our family, sharing our home, family events, vacations and even our wedding.

-All of our dogs are raised and trained to be confident and calm, able to handle the stresses of public life and ambassadors of their respective breeds.
+All of our dogs are raised and trained to be confident and calm, able to handle the stresses of public life and be ambassadors of their respective breeds.

 We have had the privledge to love, train and compete with different dogs in several disciplines including obedience, conformation, schutzhund, ring sport, hunting and most recently - stockwork.

 See some of the dogs who have made us the people we are today...

 Besides the companionship we share with the dogs, we are grateful for the many people they have brought into our lives.

 Some people have only touched our lives fleetingly, while others have become life long friends.

 Some may not remember our encounters but all have had an affect on us.

 As we are heading towards retirement and a small farm in Kentucky, I knew livestock would again be a part of our lives.